It can be compiled in any location on your file system and it does not require special (root) permissions.

 In particular how to call it from anywhere in the tree.

 The packages required to build MonetDB from source depends mostly on the operating system environment.
-They are specified in the corresponding README files,
+They are specified in the README.rst file.

 Run as Administrator::